UoW-CPC/rabbda-earthquakes-application/README.md

 __RABBDA project:__

-RABBDA (Reduce Access Barriers to Big Data Analytics) is created by the Centre of Parallel Computing - University of Westminster https://www.westminster.ac.uk/research/groups-and-centres/centre-for-parallel-computing.
+RABBDA (Reduce Access Barriers to Big Data Analytics) is created by the [Centre of Parallel Computing](https://www.westminster.ac.uk/research/groups-and-centres/centre-for-parallel-computing) - University of Westminster.

 The project objective is to provide students and practitioners, access to Big Data technologies and learning material.
 The earthquakes portal is designed to serve RABBDA project as an illustration on how to utilise Big Data technologies so to build complex architectures.